 By being transparent and aligning the company, teams, and individuals on common goals, we help our team members solve the right problem, instead of doing what we tell them to.

 5. Equality in practice

 Millennials have grown up in an era where leaders, celebrities, role models, and even their parents share their life stories publicly on the Internet.
-Everyone wants to be human and relatable and seen as flawed and real.
+Everyone wants to be human and relatable, and to be seen as flawed and real.
 As a direct result of this, they prefer little mystery or distance between people at different levels of a company.
 It’s hard to expect, then, that Joe from Sales who posted videos of himself wiping out while water skiing last week should be inherently given more respect and belief in his opinion than anyone else in his team just because he’s older.
 And companies are starting to get that to some extent.
 They talk about open door policies and free flow of information between teams.
 But often they don’t deliver on those promises.

 6. The human touch

 Employees are people, too.
-Actually, they’re people first and foremost; their job is part of who they are but it’s a long way from everything about them.
+Actually, they’re people first and foremost; their job is part of who they are but it’s a long way from being everything about them.
 Having that human touch means that the company can talk about and care about the fact that their employees are people, too.
-One example of how leading Millennials works at Unito is that we have weekly task focused team meetings and then monthly 1:1s focused on longer term goals and personal development.
+One example of how leading Millennials works at Unito is that we have weekly task-focused team meetings and then monthly 1:1s focused on longer term goals and personal development.
 Here’s a template we use when managers talk to their team on their 1:1s.